About our Scotland Hiking Tours

 It is not possible to bring your dog on Hillwalk Tours hiking holidays.
 Unfortunately, the majority of our accommodation providers do not accept pets of any kind.

 Yes, bus and train tickets can be purchased online in advance of your trip.
 Specific transport information is available on the tour pages of each hiking region.
 See the Travel Info section for each tour for more information.

 About Luggage Transfers and Accommodation

 No, on all our Scotland hiking tours, your luggage will be transported to your next accommodation each day as you walk and will arrive before 4pm.
-A maximum weight limit of 15 kg per person applies to this luggage transfer service.
+A maximum weight limit of 20kg/44lb per person applies to this luggage transfer service (18kg/39lb for tours on the Great Glen Way).

 You will be staying in traditional Scottish Bed & Breakfast’s (B&B’s) during your hiking trip.
 To ensure your comfort, each B&B you will stay in has been personally checked by a member of the Hillwalk Tours team.
 You can expect a warm welcome, en-suite facilities (where available) and a hearty breakfast each morning.
 For more details on the accommodation you will be staying in, see the Accommodation section for each tour.

 Yes, we normally post out your hiking pack (which includes details of where you will be staying) to your home address one month in advance of the start date of your tour.
 This can be sent sooner upon request.